rupertl/vps-puppet/README.md

 This does not use a puppet master as I'm only managing a small number of nodes.
 Configs can be installed with `puppet apply` on each node instead.

-I'm using Debian Stretch and Puppet 4.10 at present.
-Some Puppet 4 features such as EPP templates are used.
+This works with Debian Buster and the version of puppet 5.5 included by Debian.
+Previous versions used the version of puppet packaged by Puppetlabs but the stock Debian one is modern enough now.
+Note that as part of this change, this repo should now be cloned to /etc/puppet instead of /etc/puppetlabs.

 Most site specific data is managed via Hiera (plus the encrypted YAML module for sensitive data).
 I don't generally use modules as I only need Debian support and don't want the overhead of managing modules on each server.

 ## Modules